National Association of Elevator Contractors

 ARTICLE V OFFICERS

 Section 1.
-The President, Vice President, Secretary, and Treasurer of the Association shall be elected by the Board of Directors and each shall serve beginning at the annual meeting where they are elected and continuing through the next Annual Meeting.
+A President, Vice President, Secretary, and Treasurer of the Association shall be elected by the Board of Directors and each shall serve beginning at the Annual Meeting where they are elected and continuing through the next Annual Meeting.
 The President and Vice President must be selected from the Contractor membership of the Board of Directors.
-The offices of Treasurer and Secretary may be selected from the Supplier membership of the Board of Directors, however; at least one of the offices of Treasurer or Secretary must be filled by the election of a supplier director.
+The offices of Treasurer and Secretary may be selected from the Supplier membership of the Board of Directors; however, at least one of the offices of Treasurer or Secretary must be filled by the election of a Supplier director.

 Section 2.
-The President shall have general supervision of the affairs of the Association; shall be the presiding Executive Officer of all conventions, shall be Chairman of the Board of Directors; shall within the President’s discretion create any committees deemed by the President to be necessary for the accomplishment of the Association objectives, and appoint all personnel thereof, except as provided elsewhere in the Bylaws.
+The President shall have general supervision of the affairs of the Association, shall be the presiding Executive Officer of all conventions, shall be Chairman of the Board of Directors, shall within the President’s discretion create any committees deemed by the President to be necessary for the accomplishment of the Association objectives and appoint all members thereof, except as provided elsewhere in the Bylaws.
 The President shall submit recommendations for Committee Chairpersons to the Board of Directors for their approval.
-He shall be a joint custodian of funds with the Treasurer and shall be an ex officio member of all committees.
-The President shall have no power to act contrary to the order or resolutions of the Association or Board of Directors.
-The President, along with the Treasurer and Executive Director shall approve and sign all contracts.
+He or she shall be a joint custodian of funds with the Treasurer and shall be an ex-officio member of all committees.
+The President shall have no power to act contrary to an order or resolution of the Association or Board of Directors.
+The President, along with the Treasurer and Executive Director, shall approve and sign all contracts.
 Contracts having received proper due diligence for less than $20,000 falling within the appropriate Board approved budget do not require additional Board approval prior to signature of the appropriate individuals.
-All contracts in excess of $20,000 must be approved by a three-fourths majority of the Board of Directors.
+All contracts at or in excess of $20,000 must be approved by a three-fourths majority of the Board of Directors.
 All contracts in excess of $2,500 not addressed in the appropriate Board approved budget must be approved by a three-fourths majority of the Board of Directors.

 Section 3.
-In the event of the inability of the President to perform his duty, the Vice President shall assume and discharge all the duties of the President.
+In the event of the inability of the President to perform his or her duties, the Vice President shall assume and discharge all the duties of the President.

 Section 4.
-The Secretary shall be responsible for the taking and preserving of minutes at all annual meetings and business sessions of the Board of Directors.
-The Secretary shall perform such other duties as may be assigned to the Secretary by the Board of Directors.
+The Secretary shall be responsible for the taking and preserving of minutes at all Annual Meetings and business sessions of the Board of Directors.
+The Secretary shall, in general, perform the duties usually incident to the office of Secretary and such further duties as shall from time to time be assigned to the Secretary by the Board of Directors.